EEPROM: Today's EEPROM structure

 Nowadays, EEPROM is used for embedded microcontrollers as well as standard EEPROM products.

 EEPROM still requires a 2-transistor structure per bit to erase a dedicated byte in the memory, while flash memory has 1 transistor per bit to erase a region of the memory.

 Security protections

-Because EEPROM technology is used for some security gadgets, such as credit card, SIM card, key-less entry, etc., some devices have security protection mechanisms, such as copy-protection.
+Because EEPROM technology is used for some security gadgets, such as credit cards, SIM cards, key-less entry, etc., some devices have security protection mechanisms, such as copy-protection.

 Electrical interface

 EEPROM devices use a serial or parallel interface for data input/output.

 Serial bus devices

 The common serial interfaces are SPI, I²C, Microwire, UNI/O, and 1-Wire.
-These use from 1 to 4 device pins and allow devices to use packages with 8 pins or less.
+These use from one to four device pins and allow devices to use packages with eight pins or less.

 A typical EEPROM serial protocol consists of three phases: OP-code phase, address phase and data phase.
 The OP-code is usually the first 8 bits input to the serial input pin of the EEPROM device (or with most I²C devices, is implicit); followed by 8 to 24 bits of addressing, depending on the depth of the device, then the read or write data.

 Each EEPROM device typically has its own set of OP-code instructions mapped to different functions.
 Common operations on SPI EEPROM devices are: